This workshop is launching soon! Register by 4/27/2018 to reserve your spot.

 - Weekly text and audio files of fairy tale and essay

-- Self-paced assignments that you can work on in your own time
+- Self-paced assignments and questions for reflection that you can work on in your own time

 - Private Facebook group provides peer support and discussion

-- Daily questions for reflection and discussion in the Facebook group
+- Daily discussion and facilitator input in the Facebook group

 - Opportunity for meaningful connection and community with other mothers seeking substantive conversations